brettz9/webappfind/README.md

 # Possible future mode additions

-Besides "view", "binaryview", "edit", "register", the following modes might be added in future versions:
+Besides "view", "binaryview", "edit", "binaryedit", "register", the following modes might be added in future versions:

 1. Version control (also some discussion of possibilites for multiple file saving)
     1. "create", "delete" - for any necessary set-up before creation or deletion of a file (as with saving, the protocol should not have side effects, so these should only bring one to the page to confirm the user wished to take such an action--and the browser might have its own confirmation for these actions).